 - Builds ongoing relationships with philanthropic foundations, individual donors and corporate sponsors, community and cultural organizations, and political leaders.

-- Conceptualizes and edits grant proposals.
+- Conceptualizes grant proposals and works with grant writers to assure quality finished proposals.

 - Is imaginative in using our assets to grow earned income.